SaaS Referral Agreement: Everything You Need to Know

 How SaaS Partner Programs Are Unique

-Compared with traditional channel programs, there isn't a single type of SaaS partner programs.
+Compared with traditional channel programs, there isn't a single type of SaaS partner program.
 The options can be diverse, depending on how “partners” choose to interact.
 Most SaaS companies are not well suited for a traditional channel like a VAR, or Value-Added Reseller.
 This is where another company helps sell your product(s) for a commission or profit.
 They'll have partners that fall under a specific umbrella:

 - Referral partners — These are partners who pass leads along and get paid commission on either each lead or sale.